 Romantic Plot Tumor: The main story is about the league trying to liberate an alternate earth from an evil Justice League, but a good deal of time is spent developing a romance between Rose Wilson-2 and Martian Manhunter.
-Had the story taken place in the DCAU (as originally intended) it would have probably been valuable character development for him (indeed, in the actual DCAU, J'onn is Put on a Bus to go on a soul-search to learn how to connect to humans), but it's pointless when that's taken out of the equation.
+Had the story taken place in the DCAU (as originally intended), it would have probably been valuable character development for him, but it's pointless when that's taken out of the equation.

 Strangled by the Red String: Rose Wilson has a crush on Martian Manhunter.
-The Martian inadvertently discovers they're "attuned" when he accidentally reads her thoughts (something he'd never do by accident with a non attuned person.)
+The Martian inadvertently discovers they're "attuned" when he accidentally reads her thoughts (something he'd never do by accident with a non-attuned person).
 He then Mind Melds with her so that they can get to know each other instantly and fall completely in love.
-Martians apparently have no need to date.

 There was a lot of potential to be had to watch Superman interact with a noble, heroic version of Lex Luthor.
 But, aside from beating up Ultraman once, the alternate Lex more-or-less fades from the plot after bringing the heroes over, and he and Superman barely share two scenes.